-Physical aids to access education cover things such as ICT equipment, enlarged computer screens and keyboards, concept key boards, switches, specialist desks and chairs and portable aids for children with motor coordination and poor hand/eye skills, such as extra robust scientific glassware and specialist pens and pencils.
+Physical aids to access education cover things such as ICT equipment, enlarged computer screens and keyboards, concept keyboards, switches, specialist desks and chairs and portable aids for children with motor coordination and poor hand/eye skills, such as extra robust scientific glassware and specialist pens and pencils.

-The provision of a special piece of equipment or extra assistance will be made through the SEN framework and to a lesser extent through the planning duty which applies to all schools.
+The provision of a special piece of equipment or extra assistance will be made through the SEN provision and to a lesser extent through the planning duty which applies to all schools.
 The distinction between auxiliary aids and services provided through the SEN route and those provided under the planning duty is that the SEN duties relate to the individual, whereas the planning duty relates to the provision of aids or services in terms of the population (and future population) of the school.
-For example, a pupil with hearing impairment might have aids and support provided through the statement of SEN but the school might as a general measure provide soft furnishings and a quiet room through the planning duty.
+For example, a pupil with hearing impairment might have aids and support provided through the Education, Health and Care Plan but the school might as a general measure provide soft furnishings and a quiet room through the planning duty.

-2. Increase the extent to which disabled pupils can participate in the school's curriculum.
+2. Increase the extent to which pupils with disabilities can participate in the school's curriculum.